 Creating a Modern Student Engagement Portal

-The launch of MyUSU 2.0 in August 2021 was the culmination of a six month process where USU sought to update and expand from a student portal to a true student engagement platform.
-The original portal was a static, link-based webpage that lacked personalization and communication capabilities, according to Rene Eborn, Associate Vice President of Academic and Instructional Services at Utah State University.
+Launching MyUSU 2.0 in August 2021 culminated a six-month process where Utah State University sought to update and expand their student portal to a true student engagement platform.
+The original portal was a static, link-based web page lacking personalization and communication capabilities, according to Rene Eborn, Deputy of Digital Transformation and Associate Vice President of Strategic Initiatives.

-“Our goal was to improve the student experience and improve student engagement, especially within our digital ecosystem,” she said.
+“Our goal was to improve the student experience and improve student engagement, especially within our digital ecosystem,” Eborn said.

 “While USU had contemplated updating the student portal experience before, the 2021 upgrade was largely driven by a dedicated student body president,” said Tessa Evans, Student Affairs Marketing and Communications Director at Utah State University.

 With students and staff aligned around similar goals, the USU team gained complete confidence when they encountered Pathify’s Engagement Hub as the student portal capable of leading the institution forward.

 Providing a New Modern Tool